petrkeil/Statistics/Poisson_regression/poisson_regression.md

 ### Advantages of MCMC
 - Flexible - you can modify your models as much as you want and still fit them.
 - Reliable.
-It will never get stuck on local optimum.
+It will never get stuck on a local optimum.
-- Great in pulling out uncertainties of all kinds (such as the Prediction Intervals).
+- Great in pulling out uncertainties of all kinds (e.g. in the form of Prediction Intervals).

 ### Disadvantages of MCMC
-- Often slow to run.
+- Often slow.
 For more complex models or large datasets it can be a pain.
 - It may be tedious to code and debug.

 Summary